Date of Publishing: February 11, 2020

 Disclaimer: The information contained in this article is general in nature and businesses should consider whether the information is appropriate to their needs.
 Legal and other matters referred to in this article are based on 7shifts' interpretation of laws existing at the time and should not be relied on in place of professional legal advice.
 7shifts is not responsible for the content of any site owned by a third party that may be linked to this article and no warranty is made by 7shifts concerning the suitability, accuracy or timeliness of the content of any site that may be linked to this article.
 7shifts disclaims all liability (except for any liability which by law cannot be excluded) for any error, inaccuracy, or omission from the information contained in this article and any loss or damage suffered by any person directly or indirectly through relying on the information contained in this article.

-For the most up to date information, please visit this NYC state resource.
+For the most up to date information, please visit this New York state resource.

-As if serving delicious meals, creating incredible guest experiences, and gaining a sustainable share of the market wasn’t difficult enough, restaurateurs in both the state and the city of New York must also focus on another complex task: navigating the many New York restaurant labor laws.
+As if serving delicious meals, creating incredible guest experiences, and gaining a sustainable market wasn’t tricky enough, restaurateurs in both the state and the city of New York must also focus on another complex task: navigating the many New York restaurant labor laws.

-With labor laws on age, wage, overtime, and time off–many of which vary between New York State and New York City–it’s easy to overlook a law or two.
+With labor laws on age, wage, overtime, and time off—many of which vary between New York State and New York City—it’s easy to overlook a law or two.
 However, these oversights are rarely excused and can cost your restaurant big time.
-In 2018, for example, the multiple-location Pret a Manger was forced to pay $875,000 in unpaid wages and overtime pay.
+Au Bon Pain was fined $1.2 million for violating NYC’s Fair Workweek Law, which requires employers to set schedules 14 days in advance.

-The sheer number of New York restaurant laws can threaten to overwhelm, but given the state’s population of nearly 20 million and its 50,000 restaurants, these laws provide a level of blanket protection for New York’s restaurant-goers and employees and must be adhered to.
+The sheer number of New York restaurant laws can threaten to overwhelm.
+Still, given the state’s population of nearly 20 million, these laws provide a level of blanket protection for New York’s restaurant-goers and employees.

 A quick disclaimer, though: this post is intended to provide a general overview of these laws and does not constitute official legal consultation.
-Seek the advice of legal counsel to learn about how these laws apply directly to your business, and to learn if any have been updated since this post’s publication.
+Seek the advice of legal counsel to learn about how these laws apply directly to your business, and to learn of any changes since this post’s last update.

 Employee Pay Laws in New York